MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

    GROUP BY Item
    ORDER BY Revenue DESC;
     ```
+> **Note**: If you are in a lab VM and have any problems entering the SQL query, you can download the [01-Snippets.txt](https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/01/Assets/01-Snippets.txt) file from `https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/01/Assets/01-Snippets.txt`, saving it on the VM.
+You can then copy the query from the text file.

 3. Use the **&#9655; Run** button to run the query and view the results, which should show the total revenue for each product.